 Visitors might find them through your home page, but some of them will land directly on these pages from Google – even more so if Google decides an extended search result is suitable for your website.
 You can see an example of that by searching for the Natural History Museum.
-It gives you a quick access to the “Getting here” page without ever visiting the home page.
-After finding how to get to the museum, you will leave the site and your visit will count as a bounce.
+It gives you quick access to the “Getting here” page without ever visiting the home page.
+After finding out how to get to the museum, you will leave the site and your visit will count as a bounce.

 While the above is a good baseline for understanding high bounce rates, there’s more to it.
 If your SME is working with big partners and you showcase that on your site, there’s a chance people will find your site on Google when searching for your partner.
 What will be their reaction after going to your website?
 Of course, they will bounce.
 This leads to another important aspect: irrelevant traffic inflates your bounce rate.

-People find our site in Google under queries such as cow, cow websites or even cow transport.
+People find our site on Google under queries such as cow, cow websites or even cow transport.
 We will gladly transport your cows into the online space, but we can’t take them from point A to point B. Visitors finding our site through these search terms won’t find what they’re looking for and will count as a bounce, inflating the metric.

 Google Analytics offers a plethora of filters which can come in handy when analysing the metric.
 After you click on the “bounce rate” in your overview, you can then create a new segment to filter visits from a specific keyword – one that you actually want people to use when searching for your site.

 Check for any inconsistencies across the board.
 When grouping visitors by age, is the bounce rate of your target audience lower than average?
 Apply the same logic to local searches and traffic sources like social media.
 Visits from returning visitors can also make the metric misleading since it’s calculated for every session where your page was the entry point for the user.
-You might want to exclude them from analysed sessions.
+You might want to exclude them from the analysed sessions.

 This is a frequent question and you already know there is more than one answer.
 In general, bounce rates below 40% are considered good, while going above 60% may become alarming.
 A more specific answer can only be given after analysing a website, the incoming traffic and many more variables.One instance where lower isn't better

 People often confuse these two metrics.
 It’s understandable since they both indicate that a visitor has left your website, but in fact, they’re very different.
-Exit rate simply indicates the percentage of visitors that end their journey on the specific page regardless of the entry point, while bounce rate refers to single-page visits without interaction, with the specific page being your first point of entry to the website.
-Your “thank you” pages (e.g. after a purchase) will have a high exit rate, but your visitors will not find them directly, therefore bounce rate doesn’t apply here.
+Exit rate simply indicates the percentage of visitors that end their journey on the specific page regardless of the entry point, while bounce rate refers to single-page visits without interaction, with the specific page being your first point of entry to the website.Example of a high exit rate with no bounce rate

 A more complex example would be a product or service page.
 If a visitor lands on these pages by following your desired user journey, they will most likely become a customer and keep the exit rate low.